VictorPerezAsuaje/100-days-of-scss/README.md

 ### 4th Day - Friends tribute cards

 <p> I made this one because I was not really sure what I wanted to do today.
-However, I was seeing Friends - for the nth time - and I though "hey!
-Let's make a tribute to all the laughts I got from this series."
+However, I was seeing Friends - for the nth time - and I thought "hey!
+Let's make a tribute to all the laughs I got from this series."
 And here it is 😄</p>

 <p>Note: No Javascript was used for this project.
-The cards flip because of the :hover property.</p>
+The cards flip thanks to the hover property.</p>

 <br />